initbar/sipd/README.md

 Some key features are:

 - **High performance** using [reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to [efficiently handle incredible loads](#case-study).
 - **Resilient and self-recoverable**.
-No programs are perfect and all software developers will end up writing bugs. **sipd** accounts for those possibilities and tries to automatically recover through self health checks.
+No program is perfect and all software developers will end up writing bugs. **sipd** accounts for those possibilities and tries to automatically recover through self health checks.
 - **Maximum portability** implemented in Python and minimal dependencies.
 Just install, configure some settings, and run while you take a sip of your favorite coffee.

 ## Usage